Chimerapps/drift_inspector/dart/drift_inspector/README.md

+# DEPRECATION NOTICE

+This package is being replaced with a more powerful inspector system.
+Please migrate to: https://pub.dev/packages/drift_local_storage_inspector
+Follow the migration instructions outlined in: https://github.com/Chimerapps/drift_inspector/wiki/Deprecation

+## Old instructions

 Drift inspector dart library

 Helper library for drift databases, enables the drift inspector intellij plugin to inspect and edit your drift databases during development